anagha-google/apache-hudi-gcp-lab/03-lab-guide/Module-06c.md

 <br><br>

 ### 3.5.
-[Step 6] Assign the policy to the taxi marketing managers to allow clear-text access to confidential data
+[Step 6] Grant the taxi marketing managers clear-text access to columns policy tagged as "ConfidentialData"

 Run this in Cloud Shell, after editing the command to reflect your user specific emails:
 ```